-Prerequisite: Application and instructor permission

-This course introduces students to the entire field of journalism.
+Elective Course: 1 Credit (per year) Prerequisite: Application and instructor permission This course introduces students to the entire field of journalism.
 Students will learn history, law, and ethics; journalistic writing, reporting, and interviewing; and layout and design.
 Copy reading, news style, and editing will be stressed.
 Students will create numerous original stories using varied structures and writing techniques.
 Students are expected to work individually and collaboratively.
-With this goal in mind, students will collaboratively create a student-run newspaper to be distributed monthly
+With this goal in mind, students will collaboratively create the student-run online newspaper, The Viking Press (www.thevikingprestvs.com).